 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-The age group with the highest net migration in Campbelltown City is 20-24 year olds, this is forecast to occur in the period between 2026 to 2031.
+The age group with the highest net migration in Campbelltown City Council is 25-29 year olds, this is forecast to occur in the period between 2026 to 2031.

 Migration is one of the most important components of population change.
 Once you have established the amount of development activity in an area, the next step is to make assumptions about who will move into the area as well as who is leaving the area.

 Net migration by age is an excellent way of understanding housing markets.
 The most mobile age groups in the population are young adults.
 They tend to move to attend educational institutions, seek work and express a change in lifestyle.
 Market research has shown that empty nesters are more likely to move to smaller accommodation when appropriate and affordable alternative housing is supplied in the local area that is accessible to established social networks.

 Select each small area to see how migration patterns differ for each area across Campbelltown City Council depending on their housing markets and stage in the suburb life cycle.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.

 ABS Data and the copyright in the ABS Data remains the property of the Australian Bureau of Statistics.
 The copyright in the way .id has modified, transformed or reconfigured the ABS Data as published on this website remains the property of .id.
 ABS Data can be accessed from the Australian Bureau of Statistics at www.abs.gov.au.
 ABS data can be used under license - terms published on ABS website. firstname.lastname@example.org if you have any queries or wish to distribute any ABS data.